pippinbarr/cart253-2020/course-information/schedule.md

   - __Read__ the [Basic Version Control with GitHub Desktop](../tutorials/basic-github-desktop.md) text tutorial

 ## During class
-- 13:30: Real-time introductions and discussion on Zoom (link will be emailed the morning of class)
+- 13:30: Introductions with everyone in #start-of-class channel on Discord (join the chat and voice channels!)
-- Afterwards: Discussion and technical support for course software and Git on Discord
+- Afterwards: Discussion and technical support for course software and Git

 ## Homework
 - Follow the "before class" activities listed for next week